tarwn/lessthandot-hugo/blogs/content/posts/2012-09-14-continuous-delivery-with-teamcity.md

 ## General Feelings

 My general feelings towards TeamCity during this process have been good.
 I found several places where TeamCity would have been easier to use [than Jenkins], such as parsing test result files and evaluating results.
-I like the visibility of pending changes for each build step and everything I have implemented has been extremely straightforward (though I haven&#8217;t taken on custom graphs and code coverage yet).
+I like the visibility of pending changes for each build step and everything I have implemented has been extremely straightforward (though I haven't taken on custom graphs and code coverage yet).
 Wiring together dependencies was far easier and clearer then in Jenkins, and the build-level configurations and sharing of build numbers throughout the build was a lot cleaner.
 Little touches like previews for the artifacts and working directories were also extremely handy.

 Not everything was perfect, however.
 The build chains were as close as I could get to a pipeline visualization and they are busier then the pipeline view in Jenkins.
-There also wasn&#8217;t an obvious way to use a build chain view for the dashboard.
+There also wasn't an obvious way to use a build chain view for the dashboard.
 Rerunning steps in the build would create a whole new chain, rather then being treated as a retry of a prior run of the same snapshot.
-The plugins don&#8217;t feel quite as first class in TeamCity as they did in Jenkins, but the built in functionality was quite a bit more extensive, so I think this just comes down to focus and my own experience (or lack) with the tools.
+The plugins don't feel quite as first class in TeamCity as they did in Jenkins, but the built in functionality was quite a bit more extensive, so I think this just comes down to focus and my own experience (or lack) with the tools.

 But enough of my feelings, lets do some technical stuff.